arungudelli/angularjswiki/content/en/angular/how-to-remove-an-element-from-array-in-angular-or-typescript/index.md

 +++

-To remove an element from array in Angular or Typescript we can use javascript's delete operator or Array splice function.
+To remove an element from an array in Angular or Typescript we can use javascript's delete operator or Array splice function.

 {{% toc %}}